-3 Smart Board Games that are Similar to Chess
+3 Strategy Board Games like Chess

 Chess is an incredible game that has held up for almost 1500 years.
 The mechanics that Chess introduced are simple, yet players have come up with many unique and interesting strategies to win.

 If you are looking for a new competitive game that revolves around planning ahead and abstract strategy, you should check out these 3 games like Chess.
 All of these games are also beautiful in both artwork and design, which is a huge plus!

 Onitama is an ingenious 1v1 game played on a square grid.
 Similar to Chess, players move their pieces to control the board and capture their opponent's pieces.
 However, each piece does not move in a unique way like they do in Chess.
 In Onitama, 5 randomly drawn cards show movement patterns that you can use for any of your pieces!

 Each player starts with 4 pawns, 1 emperor, and 2 movement cards.
 On your turn, you select one of your cards and move one piece according to the pattern shown.
 This card is then placed to the left of the board, and they take the card to the right.
 Players continue taking turns in this manner - using one card and rotating it out for another.

 There are also 2 ways to win in Onitama.
 A player wins if they capture their opponent's emperor OR if they move their emperor onto their opponent's shrine - the space where the emperor starts.
 This second win condition really turns Onitama into a mind game, as you must constantly be aware of both possibilities.